kaijaz123/AR_Business_Card/README.md

  2. You may want to generate aruco marker and set the parameter in the ```marker.py``` unless you stick to the same marker that already in used.
  3. Pygame window is used to display the program and each frame in the window will be saved in the directory ```frames``` - you may run the script ```frame_to_videos.py``` after the demonstration and get a video result.
  4. Feel free to replace all the sources in the ```src``` folder.
 The folder includes all the iamges and videos that will be projected onto the scene. ```projection.py``` handles the 2D projection (using homography matrix) while the ```objloader.py``` handles the 3D model projection.
 3D models are located in the folder ```3d_models```.
+ 5. I have already recorded video for the demonstration.
+You may set the video path (card_cap) in ```main.py``` to 0 for real-time laptop camera capture.

 Result example (video):